alessandrotecnoprax/jlibrtp/jlibrtp/jlibrtp/README.txt

 New York, NY 10027
 USA

-This library was started as a term project in VoIP Security, a class taught of by Prof. Henning Schulzrinne at Columbia University.
+This library was started as a term project in VoIP Security, a class taught by Prof. Henning Schulzrinne at Columbia University.
 Version 0.1 (not released as such) was written by Vaishnav Janardhan (vj2135@columbia.edu) and Arne Kepp (ak2618@columbia.edu).